Iancam/codocil/readme.md

 ## Usage

 Point `Codocil init -r` at the root of your developer directory and all folders that have a known project identifier (excluding node_modules/\*, my goodness could you imagine?) will be given an itermocil document.
-The termocil configuration will have two panes, one for git and one for your server.
+The itermocil configuration will have two panes, one for git and one for your server.

-Codocil currently only recognizes javascript, though I plan to extend it to work with other languages as well.
+Codocil currently only recognizes JavaScript, though I plan to extend it to work with other languages as well.

 code as configuration

 ## Autocomplete

-This section has been slightly modified from its complement in (itermocil)[https://github.com/TomAnthony/itermocil#shell-autocompletion].
+This section has been slightly modified from its complement in [itermocil](https://github.com/TomAnthony/itermocil#shell-autocompletion).

 To get autocompletion when typing codocil <Tab>